 - Breathable – If you’re going to be passing through airports and getting on long-haul flights, the first thing you need to look for is a mask that is breathable and won’t leave you panting for breath!
 Many members of our community suggested that travellers take a few different types of masks with them when travelling.
 For example, some travellers prefer to wear one type of mask when they are on the plane and a different one when they are in the airport itself.
 This is because some masks offer a great level of protection for the wearer (such as the N95 mask) but are not so comfortable when worn for long periods of time, therefore it is better to limit the amount of time that you are wearing this mask as much as possible.

 - Washable and Reusable – Single-use items have long been a drain on the planet’s resources.
 Since the Coronavirus pandemic started, thousands of disposable masks have been used once and thrown away, so much so that there’s been a surge in ocean pollution.
 You can’t blame citizens for this (assuming they haven’t dropped the mask in the oceans themselves, in which case, blame away…).
 Medical authorities recommend that masks such as the KN95 and surgical masks be disposed of after one usage.
-If you hate the thought of so much waste, you may prefer to invest in a fabric mask that is washable and reusable.
+If you hate the thought of so much waste, you may prefer to invest in a fabric mask (like the ones below) that is washable and reusable.

 - Comfortable – If you’re going to be sitting on a long-haul flight for several hours, you will need something that you feel comfortable in.
 Our ears have really taken a beating over the past year and many people look for a mask with adjustable straps so that it fits better and relieves pressure behind the ears.
 Some people prefer the strap that fits around the bottom of their head instead.
 In addition, some of the fabric masks have foam fitted around the nose piece to prevent air leakage and also to make the mask more comfortable for the wearer.